GreptimeTeam/docs/docs/user-guide/protocols/http.md

 # HTTP API

 GreptimeDB provides HTTP APIs for interacting with the database.
+For a complete list of available APIs, please refer to the [HTTP Endpoint](/reference/http-endpoints.md).

 ## Base URL